VojtechKubac/MasterThesis/TurekHron_benchmark/README.md

-# Code validation on FSI benchmark
+## Code validation on FSI benchmark
 S. Turek and J. Hron, Proposal for numerical benchmarking of fluid-structure interaction between an elastic object and laminar incompressible flow, Lecture Notes in Computational Science and Engineering, 2006.

-In the beginning of each code problems and comments are written.

-*Total_ALE.py* and uses a classical ALE formulation, with the reference configuration bieng the initial configuration from time *t = 0*.
-*Total_ALE.py* uses PETSc adaptive time stepping whereas the *Total_ALE.py* uses self-written theta-scheme.
-The arisen system of nonlinear equation is in both cases solved by Newton method.
+# Total ALE
+In Total ALE, reference configuration is the initial configuration.
+To this we provide three implementations

+*Total_ALE.py* - time discretization with fixed time-step size, Backward Euler or Cranck-Nicolson.
+The Finite Elements are discontinuous space for pressure and bubble-enriched space for velocity and displacement.

+*Total_ALE_PETSc_DG_press.py* - PETSc TS time stepping with various choices for the temporal discretization (see PETSc TS manual).
+The same Finite Element space as for *Total_ALE.py*.

+*Total_ALE_PETSc_CG_press.py* - the same as *Total_ALE_PETSc_DG_press.py*
+except we use continuous pressure and velocity and displacement spaces without the enrichment. (cheaper version)

+# Updated ALE
+Reference configuration in each time-step is the configuration computed in the last time-step.
+We made some simplifications (see the Thesis) in order to split the system into one nonlinear system for velocity and pressure and one linear system for velocity.
+This will speed-up the computations

+*Updated_ALE.py* - we use the fixed time-step size (in order to use PESTc time-stepping we would need to significantly modify the stepper).
+The used Finite Elements are the ones with discontinuous pressure.